 Honestly, I do love that my teenagers are daredevils.
 They live life to the fullest.
 I could learn a thing or two from them.

-Since I talked about what life was like for me when I turned 18, I also got sucked in to what songs were popular when I was that age.
+Since I talked about what life was like for me when I turned 18, I also got sucked into what songs were popular when I was that age.
 This week I’ve chosen a song that came out near the end of 1995, shortly after I turned 18.
 I owned the CD and played it repetitively.
 It’s probably pretty apparent that I’ve always hated being told I couldn’t do something just because I’m a girl.

 I hope that you all have a light-filled weekend and week up ahead.
-Hand out hugs freely to those that you love, smile at the shy person in corner, spread your light as far as you can.
+Hand out hugs freely to those that you love, smile at the shy person in the corner, spread your light as far as you can.